 First, call the financial aid office and find out where you should send your appeal letter.
 In the letter, explain your situation and offer suggestions about why the gap may be so large (e.g. your parent lost a job or there was a major medical emergency in the family).
 Include documentation to backup your story.

 3. Keep applying for scholarships

 Many scholarships have rolling deadlines.

-Fill out a profile on a scholarship search engine like the College Board or Fastweb.
 Keep an eye on submission dates when your search results come up.
 There’s a lot of scholarship money out there that goes unused, so sometimes awards are open late into the year.
 Also check with your own employer and your parents’ employers.
 They may offer specific employee-related scholarships.